-We have a funded project: “Involving UMD students across campus to update the museum-quality display cases in Heller Hall and connect to a modern audience” and are currently recruiting!
+We recently had a funded project: “Involving UMD students across campus to update the museum-quality display cases in Heller Hall and connect to a modern audience.”

 Project goal – The goal of this project is to involve UMD students from across campus in the re-design and renovation of the outdated museum-quality display cases on the first floor of Heller Hall.

 Purpose – By updating the Heller Hall museum cases, we propose to bring the displays into the digital age and increase accessibility of the information for diverse audiences within our community.
 In re-designing the cases within an updated scientific framework, our goals are to improve: (1) science communication; (2) the connection between science and art; (3) diversity and accessibility of the displays.